mozman/ezdxf/docs/source/layouts.rst

 .. attribute:: BlockLayout.name

-   The name of the associated block element.
+   The name of the associated block element. (read/write)

+.. attribute:: BlockLayout.block

+   Get the associated DXF *BLOCK* entity.

-.. method:: BlockLayout.add_attdef(tag, insert, dxfattribs={})
+.. method:: BlockLayout.add_attdef(tag, insert, dxfattribs=None)

    Add an :class:`Attdef` element, `tag` is the attribute-tag, `insert` is the 2D/3D insertion point of the Attribute.

+.. method:: BlockLayout.attdefs()

+   Iterator for included :class:`Attdef` entities.